How High Blood Pressure Affects Your Feet

 Untreated High Blood Pressure Leads to Heart Problems

-If left untreated, your symptoms can manifest into a variety of heart-related problems.
-If the appropriate exercise, diet, and lifestyle changes are not carried out to diminish symptoms, you may be at risk for developing:
+If high blood pressure is ignored or left untreated, your symptoms could develop into a variety of heart-related problems.
+Do your best to develop appropriate exercise, diet, and lifestyle changes that will positively impact your situation.
+If not, you may be at risk for developing:

 When to Visit a Podiatrist

-If you experience any of the above symptoms, it is important to visit a podiatrist.
-And if you have been diagnosed with hypertension, it is important to tell your podiatrist, because medications that may be prescribed for a foot or ankle condition could interact with blood pressure medications.
-Also, if you need to have foot or ankle surgery, it is important that your blood pressure is under control prior to any surgical procedures.
+If you feel as if you are experiencing any of the symptoms of high blood pressure, it is important to visit a podiatrist.
+Also, if you have previously been diagnosed with hypertension, make sure to inform your podiatrist so they can prescribe medication that interacts well with your blood pressure medication.
+Additionally, if you need to have foot or ankle surgery, keep your blood pressure under control.